 These are an excellent and simple alternative!
 Go visit Jaime (That's My Letter) and tell her hello. :)

 If you're not ready to build, can I convince you to spray paint?
 Yeah, I thought you might like that.
 We're going industrial this year, and these lockers are perfect!
-I've seen some listed here on Craigslist, but they were just a little bit too tall for my SUV.
-I'm holding out for the perfect set!
 Love the open top shelves of this one and the different color inside!

 If your kids are a bit older, and you love a good knock-off project, Ana White has some great plans for a similar teen storage tower.
 I haven't seen these in person, but I'm not sure I'd recommend them for smaller kids due to stability (and my children's affinity for climbing).
 But perfect for a teen girl's room!
 Here's a link for Ana's plans.